Thomas Diary - A walk through my life

 After getting an offer letter from Samsung Electronics, S, Korea, I resigned from Zensar Technologies, Pune in January 2005.

-I also met an Indian guy at the airport.
-He was working for Hyundai Motors in S. Korea.
-He was returning after his holidays in India and shared some good first-hand information about Korea.
+I also met an Indian gentleman at the airport who happened to work for Hyundai Motors in South Korea.
+Returning from his holiday in India, he generously shared valuable firsthand insights and information about Korea.

-Since I had excess luggage, I contacted the manager of Korean Airways on the recommendation of my friend, Regil.
-He helped me get a business class seat that solved my excess luggage problem.
+Since I had excess luggage, I contacted the manager of Korean Airways on the recommendation from my friend, Regil.
+Graciously, he assisted me in securing a business class seat, effectively resolving my excess luggage predicament.

 That night Nelson, Alpesh, Hari, and I went to buy a calling card.
 It was out of stock, and I couldn’t make a call.
 It was the coldest night and one of the coldest winters I had ever experienced.
 I had only a leather jacket, barely sufficient to meet the minus 15 degrees Celsius.